digital-methods/eastasiadefensewhitepapers/methodology.md

 ## Cross-regional Co-occurence

-Network mapping was used to find related terms within white papers across countries.
+Network mapping (NM) was used to find related terms within white papers across countries.
 Therefore, network maps were generated for each country displaying the co-occurence of terms in the white papers after 2000.

 ## Cross-temporal Co-occurence